cffls/cardano-stake-pool-desirability/README.md

 * running your own stake pools
 * experimenting your choices of cost and fee(margin) for your pools

+### What are "Myopic desirability" and "Non-Myopic desirability"?

+Myopic desirability is proportional to immediate stake member rewards in the current epoch.
+In contrast, non-myopic desirability is proportional to long-term stake member rewards when a pool is saturated.
+Myopic desirability will be equal to non-myopic desirability in a saturated pool.

+### What is pool leader influence factor?

+Pool leader influence factor is the degree of influence a pool operator’s pledged stake has on pool rewards.
+This factor is used in reward calculation to prevent sybil attacks, where malicious attackers can possibly create dozens or even hundreds of small pools to produce majority of blocks.
+For more details, please read this blog ([Preventing Sybil Attacks](https://iohk.io/blog/preventing-sybil-attacks/)) from IOHK.

 ## Getting started

 The webapp is available [here](https://cffls.github.io/cardano-stake-pool-desirability/).